Bayesian equilibria of axisymmetric plasmas: The model

 \section{The model}

-In Bayesian inference \cite{Pearl1988,Jaynes2003,Sivia2006}, the model can be defined by a joint probability of unknown parameters and observations $P\left(H,D\right)$.
-The joint probability consists of the predictive probability $P\left(D|H\right)$ and the prior probability $P\left(H\right)$, which can be written as:
+In Bayesian inference \cite{Pearl1988, Jaynes2003, Sivia2006}, a model, which embodies the full relationship between unknown parameters and observations, can be represented as a joint probability distribution $P\left(H,D\right)$.
+This joint distribution can be written as:

-The prior probability $P\left(H\right)$ encodes the \textit{prior knowledge} of the unknown parameters such as physical/empirical assumptions.
-For example, density or temperature must be positive, thus the probability of any negative density or temperature must be zero.
-Given a hypothetical value of the unknown parameters, a prediction can be made as a \textit{predictive distributions} $P\left(D|H\right)$ over the observations.
-Typically, the mean of predictive distributions can be given as a function, which encapsulates the physical processes happening during an experiment by taking into account physics phenomena as well as experimental setup, known as a forward model $f\left(H\right)$.
-The prior probability of unknown parameters can be updated to the posterior probability $P\left(H|D\right)$ through Bayes formula:
+The prior distribution $P\left(H\right)$ encodes model assumptions based on the \textit{prior knowledge}, for example, density or temperature must be positive.
+Given a hypothetical value of the unknown parameters, we can make a prediction as a \textit{predictive distribution} $P\left(D|H\right)$ over the observations.
+Typically, the mean of predictive distribution can be given as a function, which encapsulates the underlying processes happening during an experiment by taking into account physics as well as experimental setup, also known as a \textit{forward model} $f\left(H\right)$.
+The prior distribution can be updated to the posterior distribution $P\left(H|D\right)$ by the Bayes' theorem:

-where $P\left(D\right)$ is a marginal probability of the observation, also known as the model evidence, which is a normalisation constant in this context.
+where $P\left(D\right)$ is so-called model evidence, which is a normalisation constant in this context.

-If the model contains a large number of unknown parameters and heterogeneous data sets, the model can be written as a product of individual prior and predictive distributions, conditional on their parent variables, also known as factorisation:
+If the model contains multiple parameters and observations, the joint distribution can be calculated as a product of individual prior and predictive distributions, conditional on their parent variables:

-Each of the predictive distributions contains a forward model of the scientific instruments which includes model parameters, for example calibration factors.
-The prior distributions encode prior knowledge such as physics/empirical assumptions.
-The prior and predictive distributions together constitute the model, the joint distributions $P\left(\right\{D_{i}\left\},\right\{H_{j}\left\}\right)$.
-In other words, the model specification consists of not only the predictive distributions which make predictions over the observations but also the prior distributions in which we reflect the prior knowledge and assumptions.
-All these model components and their conditional dependencies can be represented by a Bayesian graphical model, as shown in Figure~\ref{fig:model}, which is a transparent way of unfolding the complexity of the model.
+Each of the predictive distributions contains a forward model for corresponding experimental data that might include additional unknown parameters such as calibration factors.
+These predictive distributions together with the prior distributions, which encode the model assumptions for the parameters, constitute the model.
+The model can be represented as a graphical model, which is a transparent way of unfolding its complexity.